I, Too, Am America: Adjusting to the corona crisis as a Black Essential Worker

 Specifically in my case, health benefits need to be reviewed.
 I previously worked as a fulfilment associate (a fancy name for grocery shopper) for Amazon Prime LLC.

 Their current policy is that part-time workers who work an average of forty hours a week for eleven months are eligible for healthcare.
 This would mean putting in a full work week for almost a year before being eligible for benefits.
+That would be frowned upon before the pandemic.
+During these trying times, this is violent.
+Nonetheless, there are backdoor ways that companies like Amazon avoid backlash.
+Remember that saying that legality does not determine morality?
+Well, that becomes relevant here. |

 When I finished school and began transitioning careers, the stakes changed.
 I realized that they were not being thoughtful by allowing me to work just four hours a month to keep my job.
 Instead, Amazon was easily getting away with not protecting its workers health; I had this epiphany during the pandemic.